 2009-10: Kasdorf appeared in 39 games for the Portage Terriers of the Manitoba Junior Hockey League.
 He finished with a record of 19-10-5 with two shutouts and a 2.55 GAA and .911 save percentage.

 2010-11: Kasdorf enjoyed a dream season with the Portage Terriers.
-After finishing second in the MJHL's Sher-Wood division during the regular season, the Terriers won the MJHL's playoff title and then defeated Saskatchewan champion La Ronge in an intense seven-game Anavet Cup series to earn a berth in the RBC Cup championship tournament.
+After finishing second in the MJHL’s Sher-Wood division during the regular season, the Terriers won the MJHL’s playoff title and then defeated Saskatchewan champion La Ronge in an intense seven-game Anavet Cup series to earn a berth in the RBC Cup championship tournament.
 In 34 games during the regular season, Kasdorf was 24-10 with two shutouts and a 2.53 GAA and .912 save percentage.
-Kasdorf's numbers improved in the post season as he allowed just 22 goals in 16 games including the MJHL and Anavet playoffs.
+Kasdorf’s numbers improved in the post season as he allowed just 22 goals in 16 games including the MJHL and Anavet playoffs.
 In three games at the RBC Cup, Kasdorf was 1-1 with a 3.69 GAA and .873 save percentage.
 Kasdorf represented the West in the CJHL Prospects Games in December.
 He was ranked 10th among North American goalies by Central Scouting and was selected by the Winnepeg Jets in the 6th round (157th overall) of the 2011 NHL Draft.
 He is committed to playing college hockey at RPI in 2012-13.
+Kasdorf was chosen in the sixth round, 157th overall, of the 2011 NHL Draft by the Winnipeg Jets.

 2011-12: Kasdorf played for the Des Moines Buccaneers in the USHL.
 Appearing in a team-high 33 games he was 10-16-5 with three shutouts and had a 3.43 goals against and .894 save percentage.
 The Buccaneers finished with the league’s third worst record and missed the playoffs.